coozila/.github/profile/README.md

 ## Platform Overview

 Coozila is a multifaceted search engine that ensures users can access a vast array of information while prioritizing privacy, ethical search practices, and user control.
-It integrates numerous search engines and plugins to offer secure and diverse search results while maintaining a commitment to user data protection and customization.
+It integrates numerous plugins to offer secure and diverse search results while maintaining a commitment to user data protection and customization.

 ## Core Features